-With that being said, it is the most frequently asked question at this webinar which has spurred me to write this blog post.
+With that being said, it is the most frequently asked question at this webinar that has spurred me to write this blog post.

-Those of you who already use OnePageCRM will probably already have your own opinions on this one, but today I’m going to give you the pro’s and con’s for both, so you can make up your own mind.
+Those of you who already use OnePageCRM will probably already have your own opinions on this one, but today I’m going to give you the pros and cons for both, so you can make up your mind.

 2. Tags are more convenient for the User

-ALL users on the account can easily add or remove Tags from selected groups of contacts.
+All Users on the account can easily add or remove Tags from selected groups of contacts.

 3. Custom Fields and Tags are both easily viewed

-Tags appear nicely above the Next Action text box, so you can easily see at a glance what Tags are associated with that contact.
-For Custom Fields, it requires you to“Click” on the more button to see any associated custom fields.
-NOTE: this is based on an average number of Tags per contact. (i.e. over 10 – just makes it look cluttered)
+Tags appear nicely above the Next Action blue area, so you can easily see at a glance what Tags are associated with that contact.

 4. Filters for Tags are created automatically

 The Tag filter also includes the number of contacts in the CRM with that Tag assigned.

 5. Custom Fields can store multiple types of data

-So if for example you’re looking to segment your data based on industry type, you can create a custom field with a dropdown and then assign the correct option to your contacts.
+So if for example, you’re looking to segment your contacts based on industry type, you can create a custom field with a dropdown and then assign the correct option to your contacts.

-Remember filters are updated in real time meaning, if a contact meets the filter conditions it will appear there automatically.
+Remember filters are updated in real time meaning if a contact meets the filter conditions, it will appear there automatically.